hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

     - it could be generated at random or obtained through key aggregation
     - it's currently not possible to generate public key inside wasm smart-contracts
 - `multisig_register` should be registered either as part of genesis or by domain owner to have enough permissions for it's actions
-    - currently in default genesis there is no way to allow certain trigger to be executable by anyone (workaround would be to have trigger which would grant this permission on account registration)
+    - currently in default executor there is no way to allow certain trigger to be executable by anyone (workaround would be to have trigger which would grant this permission on account registration)

 <!-- Just describe what you did. -->